meteor/meteor/README.md

 # quave:migrations

 A simple migration system for [Meteor](http://meteor.com) supporting up/downwards migrations and command line usage.
-There is also [a fork available](https://github.com/emmanuelbuah/mgdb-migrator) for use outside of Meteor.

 Compatible with Meteor 3.0 and forward.

+> This package started with the code from `percolate:migrations`.

 ## Installation